aws/sagemaker-python-sdk/doc/frameworks/xgboost/using_xgboost.rst

 Typically, you save an XGBoost model by pickling the ``Booster`` object or calling ``booster.save_model``.
 The XGBoost `built-in algorithm mode <https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html#xgboost-modes>`_ supports both a pickled ``Booster`` object and a model produced by ``booster.save_model``.
-For a sample notebook that shows to use the XGBoost built-in algorith mode to load a pre-existing XGBoost model, see `Amazon SageMaker XGBoost Bring Your Own Model <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/xgboost_bring_your_own_model/xgboost_bring_your_own_model.ipynb>`_.

 You can also deploy an XGBoost model by using XGBoost as a framework.
 By using XGBoost as a framework, you have more flexibility.
 To deploy an XGBoost model by using XGBoost as a framework, you need to: